Lead Gen & CRM

 When creating opportunity automation, be aware of the following:

-• Workflows will not fire if there are multiple open opportunities connected to the lead and there is no criteria to distinguish between them.
+• Workflows will not fire if there are multiple open opportunities connected to the lead and there is no criterion to distinguish between them.
 For example, if a lead has two open opportunities that match the exact criteria of the workflow, the workflow will not go through with any of the opportunity actions.
 Lead Gen & CRM cannot choose which to act on and will therefore act on neither.

 • Workflows will fire if they are attached to an open opportunity.
 Opportunity workflows will fire for contacts that are attached to any number of closed or archived opportunities, but only so long as they are attached to one open opportunity.